gustavolessagoncalves2/Qr-code-component/README.md

-# frontend-mentor
+# QR Code Component
- Repositório para guardar meus projetos do Frontend Mentor
+ Repositório criado a partir do modelo do Frontend Mentor.